Gabriel Moya (baseball)

-Gabriel Jose Moya Barrios (born January 9, 1995) is a Venezuelan professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) Minnesota Twins.
+Gabriel Jose Moya (born January 9, 1995) is a Venezuelan former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins.
 He signed with the Arizona Diamondbacks as an international free agent in 2012.

 Career

 Arizona Diamondbacks

 Moya signed with the Arizona Diamondbacks as an international free agent on March 27, 2012.
 He made his professional debut with the Dominican Summer League Diamondbacks, pitching to a 2.55 ERA in 15 appearances.
 He returned to the DSL Diamondbacks the following year, pitching in 19 games and recording a 1.50 ERA with 33 strikeouts in 30.0 innings.
 In 2014, Moya played for the rookie ball Missoula Osprey, registering a 5-4 record and 6.00 ERA in 15 games.
 He returned to Missoula for the 2015 season, and recorded a 1.93 ERA with 36 strikeouts in 25 appearances.
 In 2016, Moya split the year between the High-A Visalia Rawhide and the Single-A Kane County Cougars, posting a 6-1 record and 1.55 ERA in 52 appearances between the two teams.
 He began the 2017 season with the Double-A Jackson Generals.